Maintaining Strong Media Relations

 Don't Spill the Beans

-• Never divulge classified, HIPPA, OPSEC or sensitive information, regardless of relationship.
+• Never divulge classified, Health Insurance Portability and Accountability Act, operational security or sensitive information, regardless of relationship.

 Don't Play Favorites